Jo Swinson face-to-face on election trail with the homeless in Whitechapel

 The charity gave her shelter and made it possible to take up English classes.

-Stella, now a Crisis "ambassador", asked for a pledge to help those on the streets who are deemed not entitled to jobs or housing.
+Sonia, now a Crisis "ambassador", asked for a pledge to help those on the streets who are deemed not entitled to jobs or housing.

 Swinson told her: "Restrictions stopping asylum seekers working are ridiculous.
 People should be able to work after three months transition.
 The support period should be extended to make sure those in vulnerable groups get help in housing."